Baccarat Paperweights for Sale

 of this signature taken from different angles.
 An extra large

 example.
+Note: I now have many more of the modern Gridel series available for sale.
+There are 18 designs in the Gridel series.
+Please let me know if you would like to purchase a different modern Gridel paperweight.
+Also, please ignore the white areas, they are glare from the lights.
 In 1846 Baccarat introduced the popular Gridel figures in their closepack millefiori paperweights.
 It was named after Emil Gridel, the nephew of Jean-Baptiste Toussaint the general manager of Baccarat.
 Toussaint saw Gridel making paper cutouts of animals and saw an opportunity to incorporate these silhouettes in millefiori paperweights.
 From 1971 to 1979 Baccarat issued a modern Gridel series of millefiori paperweights based on eighteen Gridel figures.
 Each paperweight has a large Gridel figure in the center with smaller versions of the other figures included in the design.
 There are variations in orientation and color as well as the types of canes in each design and it is possible to amass a very large collection covering just this series.
 Very large size: Just over 3 3/8" diameter by 2

 1/16" high.
 The base is polished